Berberine

 Taking berberine along with medications that also slow clotting might increase the chances of bruising and bleeding.
 Some medications that slow blood clotting include aspirin, cilostazol (Pletal), clopidogrel (Plavix), dalteparin (Fragmin), enoxaparin (Lovenox), heparin, ticlopidine (Ticlid), and others.

-Can berberine cause depression?
+Can berberine cause low mood?

-Is berberine an antiviral?
+Is berberine an plant compounds?

 How long does it take berberine to start working?